 Resilience for communities and also for individuals is an important theme that has run through my vocational and avocational work, worldwide.
-My writing, including the women's fiction novel and short stories I am completing, weave in themes dear to my heart of magic, sense of place, community, resilience and healing.
-They also draw from my perennial love of Nature, eco-chaplaincy, activism, and mysticism.
+My writing, including the women's fiction novel and short stories I am completing, weave in themes dear to my heart of magic, mysticism, sense of place, community, resilience and healing.
+They also draw from my perennial love of Nature, animals of all species, eco-chaplaincy, and activism.

 My doctoral and postdoctoral work in religious studies and environmental philosophy blended materiality, animism, festival and ritual studies, community resilience along with research on lived religious traditions.
 The subsequent PhD dissertation (The Open University, UK) focused on sense of place and power of place, testing how those manifest in human societies, healing and supporting communities and individuals.
 The lens in those studies was community festivals in Italy, a topic I explore in depth in my 2018/2020 monograph from Bloomsbury Academic discussed on the home page.
 Please see my page on www.academia.edu for more on those writings.

-On the teaching side: I've taught a myriad of courses, literally from elementary school to doctoral candidates.
-In the academic year 2023-2024, I'll be continuing my role as an instructor in Naropa University's MA in Ecopsychology. (www.naropa.edu) In addition to teaching at Naropa University for nearly twenty years, also some years at the University of Colorado Boulder, in my early teaching career, I worked at the elementary and secondary level, as well as in adult learning.
+On the teaching side: over my career, I've taught a myriad of courses, literally from elementary school to doctoral candidates.
+In the academic year 2023-2024, I'll be continuing my role as an instructor in Naropa University's MA in Ecopsychology. (www.naropa.edu) In addition to teaching at Naropa off and on for over twenty years, also some years at the University of Colorado Boulder, I have worked at the elementary and secondary level as well as in adult learning.
 Those experiences spanned Colorado, to NY City, Washington, DC, Santiago, Chile, and all over Europe.